 SO this week, there was a story doing rounds about “Kenyans abroad given one year to disclose income to Kenya Revenue Authority or face stiff penalties“.
 I didn’t give it much thought until I got it from four different people.
 Now my question is, as a Kenyan in Germany, should I even care about it?
 So here’s what I found out.

-First of all, KRA did issue Guidelines on Foreign Incomes but did not take the time to issue a statement on who they are referring to or those mentioned can do it the right way when there’s no amnesty.
+First of all, KRA did issue Guidelines on Foreign Incomes but did not take the time to issue a statement on who they are referring to or how those mentioned can do it the right way when there’s no amnesty.
 So I set out to find out, how all this affects my coins…..below the commentary are links to the resources and a summary of them.

 Let me start by stating that I’m neither a lawyer nor an accountant, just a tax payer worried about having to pay taxes twice.
 Any lawyers, tax experts or financial experts, feel free to correct anything that is wrongly stated.
+I recently visited KRA offices and below are some updates.

 Who should file tax returns?